-Application of sound real estate principles including blocking out along regular and definable boundaries; minimizing severance; and maintaining usable and economic remainders outside the project footprint have designated the project footprint.
+Application of sound real estate principles, including blocking out along regular and definable boundaries, minimizing severance, and maintaining usable and economic remainders outside the project area, have designated the project footprint.
 The project footprint is deemed sufficient to accommodate the construction, operation, maintenance, repair and replacement of the proposed project.